How to grow Hypericum St Johns Wort

 There are also dwarf varieties suitable for front of the border or rock gardens such as Pallens.

-Another plus point of Hypericum is that it is ideal to have as a cut flower both the blooms and later the berries are attractive and frequently used in flower arrangements.
+A plus point of Hypericum is that it is ideal to have as a cut flower both the blooms and later the berries are attractive and frequently used in flower arrangements.

 Recommended varieties of Hypericum

+Between 2015-2018 the RHS undertook a trial of Hypericum assessing varieties for shrub shape, flower quality and length of flowering, autumn fruits and disease resistance.
 New AGMs were awarded to H. beanii 'Precious Sun' which grows up to 1.5m; H.x dummereri 'Peter Drummer' a ground cover variety growing to 45cms, H. Henryi subsp hancockii ' September Sun' a taller variety growing to 2m; H. lancasteri growing up to 1.2m; H. oxyphyllum 'Golden -Ness' which is compact with coppery new growth up to 1.2m and H.pseudohenryi up to 1.8m.
 Flowering times vary a little starting the earliest in June to late flowering on October all with yellow flowers.

 How to prune Hypericum